16 Awesome Things to Do on Koh Phangan, Thailand (2024)

 As I mentioned, there are only three ways to get to Bottle Beach.
 The most convenient option is taking a taxi boat from nearby Chaloklum Beach.
 The price is around 200 baht per person each way and you should organise a return time with the captain.

-3. Take In the Panoramic Views at Bottle Beach Viewpoint
+3. Enjoy Panoramic Views at Bottle Beach Viewpoint

 There are some breathtaking views to be found on all the Thai Gulf islands including the spectacular Koh Tao viewpoints.
 However, here on Koh Phangan, my favourite lookout has to be the Bottle Beach viewpoint.